Some Background on Hip Bursitis

 The above ultrasound, courtesy of Newcastle Sports Medicine, doesn't show any trochanteric bursitis but does give a great representation of what can be seen with a hip ultrasound.

-However, despite all we know and promote about the condition, we might be missing the point.
+However, despite all we currently know and promote about the condition, my clinical experience has highlighted to me that we might actually be missing the bigger picture here.
 I don't think we collectively appreciate the role of the lower back in causing and perpetuating hip bursitis.

 Lower Back Dysfunction and Hip Bursitis